Abhishek288gain/Wed-Development-projects/README.md

 # Wed-Development-projects
-All projects of wed D
+All projects of wed D.